Cookery Classes

 Baked Aubergine Kebab with Meatballs – Firinda Patlican Kebabi

-We greatly enjoy this delicious southern Turkish style Baked Aubergine Kebab with Meatballs – Firinda Patlican Kebabi, especially popular in Gaziantep region in Turkey.
-We adore aubergine / eggplant/patlican in Turkey; one can safely say, it is our national vegetable, with over 200 recipes featuring aubergine in Turkish cuisine.
+We greatly enjoy this delicious southern Turkish style Baked Aubergine Kebab with Meatballs – Firinda Patlican Kebabi, especially popular in Gaziantep region in Türkiye.
+We adore aubergine / eggplant/patlican in Türkiye; one can safely say, it is our national vegetable, with over 200 recipes featuring aubergine in Turkish cuisine.
 Its meaty, melt in the mouth texture and naturally sweet flesh is simply fantastic here, cooked with meatballs, tomatoes and peppers.
 Please use long and slim variety of the purple aubergines, eggplants for this kebab.
+This recipe and many more easy, delicious flavours from my homeland is included at my new cookery book, ISTANBUL, Delicious Recipes from the Heart of the City.
+You can order a copy HERE worldwide.

 I love the ease of this all in one bake dish.
 Please make sure to sprinkle salt over the aubergine slices and squeeze out their excess moisture with a paper towel.
 Then simply coat olive oil and seasoning over the aubergine slices.
 There is no need to sauté or fry the aubergine slices and the meatballs before baking.
 They bake all together very well, infusing their flavour to one another.
 You can prep this dish ahead of time and freeze leftovers successfully.